se-edu/learningresources/contents/data/sql/SQL.md

 Table 2.
 Expected output

-The corresponding query will be:
+The corresponding query to get this output is:

 ```
 SELECT Course, COUNT(*) num